CHOOSING A MATTRESS

 - Use a new mattress on a very old divan base as it can damage the mattress

 - Roll or fold the mattress, this will damage the internal components

 - Sit on the edge of the bed a lot - it puts undue strain on the springs at the edges and can damage the mattresses border

 - Let children jump on the mattress as it will potentially snap tufts and pop springs

 - Use a plastic sheet on or under the mattress as this prevents air circulation and can cause condensation - we sell breathable, waterproof bedding

-All John Lewis-branded adult mattresses and divan bases are guaranteed
+All John Lewis & Partners-branded adult mattresses and divan bases are guaranteed

-for 7 years from the date of purchase (2 years for mattresses from The Basics collection).
+for 7 years from the date of purchase (2 years for selected mattresses from House by John Lewis).